The Ultimate Guide to Hair Extensions

 Today’s woman can thank Cleopatra for finding a way to enhance our beauty while strutting our style!

 Types of Hair Extensions

 Everyone has seen the beautiful results achieved through the use of hair extensions.

 They can add volume to limp thinning hair, turn a chopped off bob into long locks, or give you a stylish beach wave.

-There are five common methods of applying hair extensions.
-Each has their own merits and subsequent drawbacks.
+There are five common methods of applying for hair extensions.
+Each has its own merits and subsequent drawbacks.
 If you are considering enhancing your appearance through the use of hair extensions, this information should be of help in making up your mind.